Anjum Fakih: Career

 Fakih decided to become a model when she was just 19 years old.
 In 2010, she ventured into Hindi television with an unnoticed role as Bonita Ahluwalia in rom-com Mahi Way.

 After a five-year hiatus, she returned to television in 2015 with Star Plus's romantic drama Tere Sheher Mein, which featured her as Rachita Mathur.
 In the same year, she also appeared in Time Machine.
 Later that year in December, Fakih starred as the evil antagonist, Rani Rageshwari in Ek Tha Raja Ek Thi Rani, a period drama broadcast on Zee TV, and was highly appreciated for her acting skills before she left the show in 2016.

 In February 2017, she signed Colors TV's social drama Devanshi.
 It saw her portray Sakshi, the adoptive sister of main titular character Devanshi (played by Helly Shah).

 Since July 2017, Fakih portrayed Srishti Arora Luthra, opposite Abhishek Kapoor in Zee TV's Kundali Bhagya.
 Her performance as the naughty and fun-loving Srishti won her a Gold Award.
 The show was the biggest weekday launch in terms of TRP.
 She decided to quit the series after six long years in October 2023.

 While being a part of Kundali Bhagya, Fakih did multiple other projects: in 2018 and 2020, she made cameo appearances in Ekta Kapoor's other productions Dil Hi Toh Hai (on Sony TV) and Naagin 5 (on Colors TV) respectively.
 In 2020, Fakih was seen playing key roles in two web shows, Kashmakash and Kehne Ko Humsafar Hain.
 In December 2020, she made her music video debut with Ik Dafa Toh Mil.
 From 2021 to 2022, Fakih was seen as Maitri in Bade Achhe Lagte Hain 2.

 From December 2023, she portrayed a politician, Ankita Rao in Sony TV's Dabangii – Mulgii Aayi Re Aayi until it went off-air in June 2024.
+Since January 2026, she returned to fiction after two years, portrayed Dr. Avantika in Colors TV's Dr. Aarambhi.